Create a Dedicated AWS Connection

 Complete the following fields:

-Select Source Interface
+Select Source

-Cloud Provider Interface
+Select Cloud Provider

 Select the speed/capacity for your virtual circuit.
 The speeds that are displayed are those that are compatible with the speeds you selected for your source and destination interfaces.

-Source VLAN ID: This is the VLAN ID that faces your source interface (your source network).
+This is the VLAN ID that faces your source interface (your source network).

 TIP: Record this number.
 You will be asked to provide it when creating your AWS virtual interface.

 Review your information.
-When everything is correct, click Place Order.
+When everything is correct, click Place order.

 Create an AWS virtual interface